krautzource/aria-tree-walker/README.md

 attachNavigator(myNode);
 ```

-The navigator extracts an abtract tree of the aria-owns relationships which is used to provide keyboard navigation and (accessible) focus management, i.e., active-descendant management.
+The navigator extracts an abtract tree based on suitably prepared data-owns and data-owns-id attributes.
+The abstract tree is used to provide keyboard navigation and (accessible) focus management (using the "roving tabindex" technique).

-The active descendant will get a class of `is-activedescendant` for (visual) styling purposes.
+The active tree node will get a class of `is-activedescendant` for (visual) styling purposes.

 ## Content expectations

 Some rough expectations to get meaningful results from your content:

-- The DOM node **must** either have an aria-owns attribute or have a descendant with an aria-owns attribute (which will serve as de-facto root - having a wrapping node around the "real" aria-owns root can make things easier for authoring/design).
+- The DOM node **must** either have a data-owns attribute or have a descendant with a data-owns attribute (which will serve as de-facto root - having a wrapping node around the "real" root can make things easier for authoring/design).
-- The DOM node **must** be focusable, e.g., have `tabindex="0"`.
-(While it won't throw an error, it will not work without focus.)
+- The data-owns attribute contains a space-separated list of identifiers, matching data-owns-id attribute values on descendant nodes.
-- The "aria-owns tree" **should** be "full", i.e., navigation stops at owned elements without aria-owns attribute.
-(Could be refined in the future.)
+- The "data-owns tree" **should** be "full" since navigation stops at elements without data-owns attribute.
-- Each node with aria-owns attribute **should** have suitable roles and ARIA markup, e.g., `role="tree"` and `role="treeitem"` as well as an `aria-label` with a suitable accessible name (to get a "flat" name).
+- Each node with data-owns attribute **should** have suitable roles and ARIA markup, e.g., `role="tree"` and `role="treeitem"` as well as an `aria-label` with a suitable accessible name (to get a "flat" name).
 - Visual highlighting is handled by author CSS using `.is-activedescendant`.
-(This could be refined in the future.)

 ## User Experience